 I filled the set with my gathered props.
 Jerry Hoffine and Mike Clouse destroyed the door by jumping on it.

 Here you can see me talking with J. Anthony Kosar, who drove in from Chicago to lead the make-up team.
-Beside me is my regular assistant Demian Vela, and behind us is Colin, one of my drafted zombie models.
+Beside me is my assistant Demian Vela, and behind us is Colin Mogg, one of my zombie models.

 Kosar’s sculpted appliances were marvelous.

-Meagan Hester from FACE/OFF Season 4 flew in from NYC to help Kosar with the make-up effects.
+Meagan Hester flew in from NYC to help Kosar with the make-up effects.

-Kansas City make-up artist Jeff Sisson also came down to help.
-Here you can see him working on my regular assistant Demian Vela, who was excited to finally be on the other side of the camera.
+Make-up artist Jeff Sisson also came in to help.
+Here you can see him working on Demian Vela.

-My lovely bride Jen Hoffine, who played the title role in LADY BATHORY, also played a zombie.
+My wife Jen Hoffine, who played the title role in LADY BATHORY, also played a zombie.

-My favorite model Bob Barber is feeling better and came in to be a zombie as well.
+My favorite model Bob Barber came in to be a zombie as well.

-Brenna and her mom Rita work for 3rd St. Asylum and also helped with the make-up.
+Brenna Hoch and her mom Rita also helped with the make-up.

 This is amazing.
 Thanks for sharing.